Dwight Hollier

-Dwight Hollier (born April 21, 1969) is an American former professional football linebacker who played in the National Football League (NFL) with the Miami Dolphins and Indianapolis Colts.
+Dwight Hollier (born April 21, 1969) is an American former professional football player who was a linebacker in the National Football League (NFL) with the Miami Dolphins and Indianapolis Colts.
 He was selected 97th overall by the Dolphins in the fourth round of the 1992 NFL draft.
-Hollier attended the University of North Carolina at Chapel Hill, where he played college football.
+Hollier attended the University of North Carolina at Chapel Hill, where he played college football for the North Carolina Tar Heels.